lucassabreu/clockify-cli/README.md

 +------------------+----------+----------+---------+---------+-------------------+------+
 ```

-If you want to re-start the last entry in a project you can use `clockify-cli clone last`
+If you want to re-start the last entry you can use `clockify-cli clone last`

 ```console
 foo@bar:~$ clockify-cli clone last